92green/oose/README.md

 ## Typography

 ## Wrapper
+A container that enforces vertical page boundaries, such as a maximum width and page alignment.

 Core modifiers: `spread` `$breakpoint`
 - `spread` - Fills the width of the parent element.
 - `$breakpoint` - Sets a maximum width of the element, typically with values such as `large`, `small` etc.